Character-Based Handwritten Text Transcription with Attention Networks: Introduction

 \section{Introduction}

-The problem of image-to-text is to convert images to text labels.
-Image-to-text is an open research problem, especially for the task of transcribing lines of unconstrained (i.e., cursive or overlapping) handwritten text because it is harder to segment characters and recognize them individually \citep{bluche2016}.
-Moreover, transcription models must solve the problem of finding and classifying characters at each time-step without knowing the alignment between image pixels and target characters \citep{DBLP:journals/corr/LouradourK13}.
+Handwritten text recognition (HTR) on character sequences is an open research problem because it is harder to segment and recognize individual characters, rather words \cite{bluche2016}.
+Moreover, transcription models must solve the problem of finding and classifying characters at each time-step without knowing the alignment between the input sequence of image pixels and the target sequence of characters \cite{DBLP:journals/corr/LouradourK13}.

-Previous approaches to handwritten text transcription include extracting image features using a sliding window and then matching the features to character labels with a hidden Markov model (HMM) or HMM-neural network hybrid.
-This approach was outperformed by models that combine a single recurrent neural network (RNN) with bidirectional Long Short-Term Memory (LSTM) with a connectionist temporal classification (CTC) output layer \citep{graves2009novel, liwicki2012}.
-HMM models were subsequently outperformed by multidimensional LSTMs (MDLSTMs), which generalize LSTMs to image inputs \citep{graves2009offline}.
+Previous approaches to HTR include using a hidden Markov model (HMM), or HMM-neural network hybrid, to match image features to character labels.
+The HMM approach is outperformed by models that combine a single recurrent neural network (RNN) with a connectionist temporal classification (CTC) output layer \cite{graves2006connectionist, graves2009novel, liwicki2007, liwicki2012, wigington2017data,stuner2020handwriting}.
+The CTC-based models calculate a probability distribution over all possible target sequences, conditional on the input sequence.
+The CTC-based models assume strict monotonicity in input-target sequence alignments, and generally assume a target sequence length that is bounded by the input sequence length.

-Attention-based methods have been employed to assist networks in learning the correct alignment between image pixels and target characters \citep{cho2014learning}.
-Attention improves the ability of the network to extract the most relevant information for each part of the output sequence.
-Moreover, attention networks are capable of modeling the language structures within the output sequence, rather than simply mapping the input to the correct output \citep{DBLP:journals/corr/ChoCB15}.
-Attention-based MDLSTMs have recently been employed to recognize multiple lines of cursive text without explicit line segmentation and achieve results comparable to the state-of-the-art on the IAM modern handwriting database \citep{bluche2016}.

-Attention-based encoder-decoder models \citep{DBLP:journals/corr/ChoCB15} have similar advantages to attention-based MDLSTMs, such as being able to handle long sequences, not having to rely on prior segmentation, and are adaptable to different domains.
-Encoder-decoder networks are a special variant of recurrent neural networks (RNNs) that are suitable for handling sequential data \citep{cho2014learning}.
-The networks encode a variable-length sequence of characters into a fixed-length vector and then decode the vector into a variable-length target label.
-These models are the standard for neural machine translation \citep{bahdanau2014neural,vinyals2014grammar}, and have also achieved impressive results for tasks including speech recognition \citep{chorowski2015attention} and image captioning \citep{xu2015show}.
+In this work, we employ the encoder-decoder networks proposed by Deng et al. \cite{deng2016image}, which extends the encoder-decoder RNNs of Vinyals et al. \cite{vinyals2014grammar} and Bahdanau et al. \cite{bahdanau2014neural} for the problem of decompiling images into presentational markup.
+The encoder-decoder model encodes a variable-length sequence of characters into a fixed-length vector and then decodes the vector into a variable-length target label.
+Encoder-decoder RNNs are suitable for handling long sequences of data and have become standard for neural machine translation, speech recognition \cite{chorowski2015attention}, and image captioning \cite{xu2015show} tasks.